zephyris/openttd-ttf/readme.md

 ## Mistakes and Bugs

-There might be mistakes or bugs, if you spot any problems please let me know!
-I'm a native English speaker, so the non-standard Latin alphabet and diacritics are where you are most likely to find errors.
+There might be mistakes or bugs, if you spot any problems please let us know!
+The fonts were developed by a native English speaker, so the non-standard Latin alphabet and diacritics are where you are most likely to find errors.
 The best way to report problems is is using Github Issues.

 ## Building
-Run `build.sh` to build the output TTF files.
+Run `make all` to build the output TTF files and re-generate the image previews.
 Requires `FontForge` and `Python`. `Python` requires `PIL`.
 Developed and tested using `WSL`.

+`build.sh` in the root directory also builds the output TTF files and previews. `build.sh` in each font sub-durectory builds that font's output TTF files and previews.
+These are legacy, mirroring the code in the makefile, and may be removed.

 The master source files are the Fontforge SFD file.
 SVG files of individual glyphs are provided for convenience and not automatically imported.

+To maintain an up-to-date set of font previews, we maintain a copy of the built TTFs and preview images in the repository.
+Please run `make all` to update these files prior to comitting updates.